PhilJay/JWT/README.md

 ## Documentation

-For a detailed guide, please visit the [APNs documentation](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html#//apple_ref/doc/uid/TP40008194-CH8-SW1) page by Apple as well as the [verifying users](https://developer.apple.com/documentation/signinwithapplerestapi/verifying_a_user) and [generating tokens](https://developer.apple.com/documentation/signinwithapplerestapi/generate_and_validate_tokens) pages for Sign in with Apple.
+For a detailed guide, please visit the [APNs documentation](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html#//apple_ref/doc/uid/TP40008194-CH8-SW1) page by Apple as well as the [verifying users](https://developer.apple.com/documentation/signinwithapplerestapi/verifying_a_user) and [generating tokens](https://developer.apple.com/documentation/signinwithapplerestapi/generate_and_validate_tokens) pages for Sign in with Apple. [jwt.io](https://jwt.io) is a good page for "debugging" tokens.